whatisnuclear/website/_posts/2019-12-07-atoms-for-peace-and-war.md

 # A New Approach to Nuclear Power

-492 MCone said dual-purpose (commercial + weapons) reactors were unacceptable.
+492 McCone said dual-purpose (commercial + weapons) reactors were unacceptable.

 494 McCone worried that GE and Westinghouse were not as rigorous on their commercial projects as they were in the naval projects.